Customer Journey Mapping for Market Researchers

-Conducting a customer/market segmentation at this phase can help you bring clarity and depth, and definition to your customer personas as well as help you quantify their value in the marketplace in terms of capturing share.
+Conducting a customer/market segmentation at this phase can help you bring clarity and depth, and definition to your customer personas and help you quantify their value in the marketplace in terms of capturing share.

 3. List the Touchpoints Your Customers Interact with